FAForever/db/README.md

 ### Creating a new database
     scripts/init-db.sh

-### Connecting to the database
+### Connecting to the database & check current version
 In order to connect to the database using the mysql client, execute:

-    docker exec -ti faf-db mysql -uroot -pbanana
+    docker exec -it faf-db mysql -D faf -uroot -pbanana

 Where you have to replace `root` and `banana` with your custom credentials.
+(If you use the default configuration, you can omit the `-u` and `-p` parameter.)

+You can now check the current version via running:

+    select version from schema_version order by installed_rank desc limit 1

+### Updating the database
+First you need to pull the faf-stack repo and checkout the branch with the db version you want.
+Now you can migrate to the latest version using:

+    docker-compose run --rm faf-db-migrations migrate

+Updating the database is a one way street.
+Once you applied a migration, you cannot go back using a migration.
+If you want to do it manually you would need to undo the changes from the migrations and remove the version records in the table `schema_version`.

+### Resetting the datbase
+Sometimes you might end up in a broken state.
+Then it might the easiest way to delete your database.
+This can be achieved by deleting the docker container *and* removing the data directory.

+    docker stop faf-db && docker rm faf-db && rm -rf ./data/faf-db

+Now you can recreate the db as described above.

 ## Usage with plain Docker